mattbisbee/Weather-display/README.md

 ### **Final Notes**
 With the help of my tutor and the TA's I was able to complete this assignment.
 I was able to code through about 90% of it on my own before I needed help.
-THat felt great that I was able to finally feel like I knew what needed to happen and was able to piece it together from the gorund up.
+THat felt great that I was able to finally feel like I knew what needed to happen and was able to piece it together from the ground up.
+I couldn't figure out how to display the icon so that will be something I will need to add later.
+I also wasn't able to generate the color of the UV index either.

 ### **Location:**